jronallo/iiif-image/readme.md

 - Module for taking parameters and creating a valid IIIF Image Request URI.

 ## Kakadu Copyright Notice and Disclaimer
-You will need to install the Kakadu binaries/executables available [here](http://kakadusoftware.com/downloads/).
-The executables available there are made available for demonstration purposes only.
+In order to use the "kdu" extractor option, you will need to install the Kakadu binaries/executables available [here](http://kakadusoftware.com/downloads/).
+Those executables are made available for demonstration purposes only.
 Neither the author, Dr. Taubman, nor UNSW Australia accept any liability arising from their use or re-distribution.

 That site states: